srhtcam/NC_NCascade/README.md

 3. Displays mesh examples from Figure 2 along with their corresponding Narrowing-Cascade nets.
 To view the results, connect the *..._pts* files to the *NC4_NCascade* object.

-4. Clicking the button generates the .bv file, which is saved in the C:/Download directory and named surface.bv for the current surface.
+4. Clicking the button generates the .bv file, which is saved in the *C:\Users\...\Downloads* directory and named surface.bv for the current surface.

 ![Bake](https://github.com/srhtcam/NC_NCascade/blob/master/resources/images/Picture9.png?raw=true)